normand1/HyperFeeder/podcastTextGenerationApp/podcastOutroWriterPlugins/README.md

 # Podcast Outro Plugins

 ## Description
 These plugins are used to write an outro segment for your podcast based on the content discussed.
-The plugin receives a list of all `stories` covered in segments as well as the intro text for the podcast so it can be referenced when writing the outro.
+The plugin receives a list of all `segments` covered in segments as well as the intro text for the podcast so it can be referenced when writing the outro.

 ## Protocol Requirements
 Any new Intro Plugin must implement the methods of the `abstractOutroPlugin.py`.